gardener/documentation/website/documentation/guides/applications/container-startup/_index.md

 ```

-If the `restartPolicy` is set to `Always` (default) in yaml, the application will continue to restart the pod with an exponential back-off delay in case of failure.
+If the `restartPolicy` is set to `Always` (default) in the yaml file, the application will continue to restart the pod with an exponential back-off delay in case of failure.

 ## Using InitContaniner
-To avoid such situation, `InitContainers ` can be defined which are executed prior to the application container.
-If one InitContainers fails, the application container won't be triggered.
+To avoid such a situation, `InitContainers` can be defined, which are executed prior to the application container.
+If one
+of the `InitContainers` fails, the application container won't be triggered.

 ```yaml
 apiVersion: apps/v1